andreavitaletti/mkdocs/IoT_short_course/docs/index.md

 ## Material

-The list of material for each group
+The list of material for each group: 1 ESP32-DevKit, a breadboard, some wires and resistors, one led, one button, one potentiometer and one 3 Axis Accelerometer Gyroscope

 * ESP32-DevKit [e.g. Available on Amazon](https://www.amazon.com/Teyleten-Robot-ESP-WROOM-32-Development-Microcontroller/dp/B08246MCL5/ref=sr_1_4?crid=ZQMHS3WU9BW9&keywords=ESP32-WROOM-32&qid=1686069281&sprefix=esp32-wroom-32%2Caps%2C234&sr=8-4)